-Peter Turnbull is an experienced chairman and professional non-executive director of publically listed, unlisted public, not for profit and early stage companies – and is chair or a member of various audit, remuneration, governance and risk management board committees.
+Peter Turnbull is an experienced chair and professional non-executive director of publically listed, unlisted public, not for profit and early stage companies – and is chair or a member of various audit, remuneration, governance and risk management board committees.

 Peter is a regular speaker and writer on global governance issues and his wider experience includes significant exposure to managing complex multi-country operations and dealing with cross-cultural issues.